 What is a Special Educational Need or Disability (SEND)?

-"Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them." - Code of Practice, 2014 put into place.
-It also encompasses dyslexia, dyscalculia and dyspraxia.
+"Children have special educational needs if they have a learning difficulty which calls for special educational provision to be made for them." - Code of Practice, 2014

 What kind of SEND of do we provide provision for?